carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 #### EC2 Hibernate

-- Allows you to hibernate your EC2 instances, so that you can stop them and pick back up where you left off again.
-- It does this by saving the content from the in-memory state of the instance (RAM) to your EBS root volume.
+- Hibernation saves the contents from the instance memory (RAM) to your Amazon Elastic Block Store (Amazon EBS) root volume.
+Amazon EC2 persists the instance's EBS root volume and any attached EBS data volumes.
+When you start your instance:
+  - The EBS root volume is restored to its previous state
+  - The RAM contents are reloaded
+  - The processes that were previously running on the instance are resumed
+  - Previously attached data volumes are reattached and the instance retains its instance
+- Boots up a lot faster after hibernation as it does not need to reload the operating system.
 - You can hibernate an instance only if it’s enabled for hibernation and it meets the hibernation prerequisites.
-- Useful for long running services and services that take long to boot.
   - Can’t hibernate for more than 60 days.
+- Use case: For long running services and services that take long to boot.
+You can stop them and pick back up where you left off again.
 - Once in hibernation mode there is no hourly charge — you only pay for the elastic IP Address & other attached volumes.
-- Boots up a lot faster after hibernation as it does not need to reload the operating system.

 #### EC2 Instance Types